alpaca-lang/alpaca/README.md

 error.

 ## No "Any" Type
-There is currently no "any" root type.
+There is currently no "any" root/bottom type.
 This is going to be a problem for something like a simple `println`/`printf` function as a simple to use version of this would best take a List of Any.
 The FFI to Erlang code gets around this by not type checking the arguments passed to it and only checking the result portion of the pattern matches.

-# Current TODO
-A somewhat structured (but unordered) set of what it will take to get to something usable, even before worrying about tooling around dependency management, etc.

-## Missing Types

-- binary
-- boolean
-- pid
-- map
-- iolist
-- structs
-- data types (tagged unions)/ADTs

-## Basic Items

-- pattern matching guards

-## Receive
-I think this will look like basic clauses as in matches but also requires an optional timeout and associated action.
-I'm as yet unsure of how I'm going to handle guards on types but likely in the same way I do for the Erlang FFI.
-I'm thinking a form of predicate at the moment.